*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 There are really only handful of options for Cartagena airport food.

-If you can, I’d suggest trying to eat before heading to the Rafael Nuñez International Airport (see my suggestions for restaurants in Cartagena), since the options aren’t that great.
-Not to mention, like airports pretty much everywhere, prices are inflated.
+If you can, I’d suggest trying to eat before heading to the airport in Cartagena (see my suggestions for restaurants in Cartagena here), since the options aren’t that great.

-However, sometimes based on your flight times, there just isn’t much choice but to eat some food at the Cartagena airport
+However, sometimes based on your flight times, there just isn’t much choice but to eat some food at the Cartagena airport.
+There are much better Cartagena airport food options in the domestic departures section than the international departure sections though.

 Cartagena Airport Restaurants Before Security